Adoptive T Cell Transfer Model

-In the tumour setting the aim of immunotherapies is to mobilise the immune system and /or enhance or re-invigorate the quality of the existing immune response.
-In order to evaluate whether a therapeutic enhances the immune response we utilise models, outside of the disease specific setting, where the immune response is sub-optimal so this can be enhanced by a therapeutic.
-One such approach, to evaluate modulation of T cell function is the use of the OT-I and OT-II TCR (T cell receptor) transgenic models to measure regulation of specific T cell responses in vivo in response to their cognate antigen Ovalbumin (OVA).
+In the tumor setting the aim of immunotherapies is to mobilize the immune system and/or enhance or re-invigorate the quality of the existing immune response.
+In order to evaluate whether a therapeutic enhances the immune response we utilize models, outside of the disease-specific setting, where the immune response is suoptimal so this can be enhanced by a therapeutic.
+One such approach to evaluate modulation of T cell function is the use of the OT-I and OT-II TCR (T cell receptor) transgenic models to measure regulation of specific T cell responses in vivo in response to their cognate antigen Ovalbumin (OVA).

-The OT-I mouse is transgenic for a TCR that recognises an OVA derived peptide SIINFEKL presented on MHCI (H-2Kb) , in this mouse nearly all T cells are CD8+ and have the same TCR.
-The OT-II mouse is transgenic for a TCR that recognises the OVA derived peptide OVA323-339 presented on MHCII (I-Ab) , in this mouse nearly all T cells are CD4+ and have the same TCR.
-These cells can be isolated, labelled and adoptively transferred into a recipient mouse at the desired frequency, this provides a system where the frequency of T cells able to respond to a defined antigen is raised to a sufficient level where they can be tracked and evaluated ex vivo in a way that is not possible when looking at an endogenous T cell response.
+The OT-I mouse is transgenic for a TCR that recognizes an OVA-derived peptide SIINFEKL presented on MHCI (H-2Kb) , in this mouse nearly all T cells are CD8+ and have the same TCR.
+The OT-II mouse is transgenic for a TCR that recognizes the OVA-derived peptide OVA323-339 presented on MHCII (I-Ab).
+In this mouse nearly all T cells are CD4+ and have the same TCR.
+These cells can be isolated, labelled and adoptively transferred into a recipient mouse at the desired frequency.
+This provides a system where the frequency of T cells able to respond to a defined antigen is raised to a sufficient level where they can be tracked and evaluated ex vivo in a way that is not possible when looking at an endogenous T cell response.
 The adoptively transferred cells are activated by injection of either whole OVA/Alum or the relevant OVA peptide/alum, depending on the kinetics required and whether antigen processing is required as part of the model.
 The effect of a test therapeutic on this defined T cell population in terms of activation, effector profile and survival can then be measured both in the draining lymph nodes and distally in the spleen or systemically in the blood.